Lucrezia de' Medici (1470–1553): Life

 She was married in February 1488 to Jacopo Salviati.
 She brought a dowry of 2000 florins to the marriage.
 When her brothers were exiled from Florence, she was in a difficult spot, as Jacopo was a supporter of the new rulers.
 In August 1497 she spent 3000 ducats to support a plot to return her brother Piero to power.
-When it failed, the men participating in the plot were executed, but the Francesco Valori, leader of Florence, could not consider harming a woman.
+When it failed, the men participating in the plot were executed, but Francesco Valori, the leader of Florence, could not consider harming a woman.
 She continued to work to build support for the Medici family, including negotiating the marriage of her niece, Clarice de' Medici (1493-1528), to Filippo Strozzi the Younger against the desires of the Florentine leaders.
 When her brother, Giuliano returned to Florence in 1512, he asked the advice of his sisters on how he should restructure the government.

 In March 1513, her brother became Pope Leo X, and the Medicis held days of celebrations in Florence.
 Lucrezia and her siblings gave gifts and money to crowds outside the family palace.
 By 1514, Pope Leo had so drained the Vatican treasuries that he pawned the papal tiara (worth 44000 ducats) to Lucrezia and her husband.
 Lucrezia began to have public disputes with her sister-in-law, Alfonsina Orsini, who was working to elevate her son, Lorenzo to Captain General and later Duke.
 She and her husband preferred that a group rule Florence, rather than an individual.
 Pope Leo appointed Lucrezia's son Giovanni a Cardinal in 1517.
 Lucrezia managed his household and office for him from 1524, particularly while he was travelling as a Papal Legate.
 She used that influence to help promote Medici causes in Rome.
 Lucrezia was with Pope Leo when he died.

 In 1527, when the Medici were again exiled from Florence, Jacopo wound up a prisoner of Charles V, Holy Roman Emperor along with Lucrezia's cousin, Pope Clement VII.
 Lucrezia worked to gather a ransom and get her husband released.
 She and her husband opposed Pope Clement's decision to marry their grand-niece Catherine de' Medici to the future Henry II of France, claiming that such an important Medici heir should marry within Italy.

 Jacopo died in 1533.
 Lucrezia outlived him by twenty years.
-Lucrezia's exact death date is unknown, but it is estimated that she died between 10 and 15 November 1553.
+Lucrezia's exact death date is unknown, but it is estimated that she died between 10 and 15 November 1553, having outlived at least eight of her adult children.
 She was 83 years old.